fjhickernell/MCM-2025-Program/preprocess/README.md

 	- Added two of Sou-Cheng Choi's Part II sessions
 * [Special Session Abstracts](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_abstracts.csv):
 	- Some values are empty in the last column, `Special Session Title`.
 Zexin's SS title was filled in manually by Fred.
 SC added the values for Chih-Li,Sung and Mao,Cai.
 Mao has a duplicate talk.
 It is deduplicated programmatically.
-	-  Some special sessions has only one or two speakers:  — <mark>TODO </mark>
+	-  Some special sessions has only two speakers who have sent abstracts:  — <mark>Fred and Mikhail will send them reminders </mark>
       	* Stochastic Optimization
       	* Recent Progress on Algorithmic Discrepancy Theory and Applications
       	* Recent Advances in Stochastic Gradient Descent